Briefings Topics About Subscribe

 Native Embedding, Not Bolt-On Deployment

-The shift from static, rule-triggered alerts to machine learning models that contextualize recommendations against a specific patient’s profile, history, and current trajectory is the single most impactful change a health system can make.
+The shift from static, rule-triggered alerts to machine learning models that contextualize recommendations against a specific patient’s history and current trajectory is the single most impactful change a health system can make.

 “This drug class has a renal dosing warning” is a reference tool.
 “This patient’s eGFR trajectory over the past 72 hours suggests a 34% probability of acute kidney injury at the current dose” is clinical intelligence.
 The former generates noise.
 The latter generates action.